refact0r/personal/src/content/projects/respir.md

 (we won)

-This web app is a prerendered Sveltekit site, using localstorage to save user settings.
+This is a prerendered Sveltekit site, using localstorage to save user settings.